IniJr/Java-Assignment/algorithm-analysis.md

 ```

 ## Compare the runtime performance between the new merge implementation and the original one, which is more efficient?

+The sorting program was executed 6 times and it was clear that merge sort is faster than in-place merge sort for all executions

 ```
 incified@Iniobongs-MBP Java Assignment % javac Sorting.java